silverelitez-constitution/deploy/README.md

 # Unified Automatic Cloud System

+Currently testing on Centos 7 Core, Ubuntu 17.10.1, Gentoo 17.0-no-multilib

 This is a Proof-Of-Concept project to develop a fully automated system that pays homage to the automatic transmission in the way that can turn what is currently a very complicated and messy process to what most people don't even give a second thought to.
 Thus turning a complete waste of resources and time into a way for the average engineer to get more stuff done and be tied up with menial tasks.

-It's currnetly being set up in the way that would be fully turn-key with an initial set up of 15 minutes (automated, naturally) and the user only having to supply a domain name for the system to use.
+It's currently being set up in the way that would be fully turn-key with an initial set up of 15 minutes (automated, naturally) and the user only having to supply a domain name for the system to use.
 Authentication is still a little tricky due to the balance of security and ease-of-use.
 Most likely a Yubikey will be implemented.